mtumilowicz/scrum-notes/README.md

         * for example - if the Sprint Goal becomes obsolete
     * any completed and "Done" Product Backlog items are reviewed
         * incomplete Items are re-estimated and put back on the Product Backlog
-* Increment
-    * sum of all items completed during a Sprint + value of the increments of all previous Sprints
 * at the end of a Sprint, the new Increment must be "Done"
     * in useable condition
         * regardless of whether the Product Owner decides to release it
-        * meets the definition of "Done"
-        * is releasable
-    * Increment is useable, so a Product Owner may choose to immediately release it
 * Development Team do during the first Sprint
     * develops and delivers at least one piece of functionality
     * delivers an increment of potentially releasable software

 ### Planning
 * time-boxed: <= eight hours for a one-month Sprint
-* by Scrum Team
+* attendees: Scrum Team
+    * Development Team may invite other people to attend to provide technical or domain advice
 * input to this meeting
     * Product Backlog
     * latest product Increment